aeon-toolkit/aeon/docs/getting_started.md

 - Classification, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases ([more details](examples/classification/classification.ipynb)).
-- Regression, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases ([more details](examples/regression/regression.html)).
+- Regression, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases ([more details](examples/regression/regression.ipynb)).
 - Clustering, where a collection of time series without any labels are used to train a model to label cases ([more details](examples/clustering/clustering.ipynb)).
-- Similarity search where the goal is to evaluate the similarity between a time series against a collection of other time series ([more details](examples/similarity_search/similarity_search.ipynb)).
+- Similarity search where the goal is to evaluate the similarity between a query time series and a collection of other longer time series ([more details](examples/similarity_search/similarity_search.ipynb)).
 - anomaly detection where the goal is to find values or areas of a single time series that are not representative of the whole series.
 More details to follow.
-- [segmentation](#Segmentation) where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series ([more details](examples/segmentation/segmentation.ipynb)).
+- Segmentation where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series ([more details](examples/segmentation/segmentation.ipynb)).
 - forecasting, where the goal is to predict future values for a time